leangjia/blender_docs/manual/grease_pencil/modifiers/generate/build.rst

    Maximum number of frames that the build effect can run for.
    (Unless another Grease Pencil keyframe occurs before this time has elapsed.)

+Use Factor
+   Use a defined percentage factor to control the amount of the stroke that is visible.

 Custom Range
 ------------